Access Grid

-The latest stable version of the software is release 3.2.
-There's also an installable bundle with some additional video codecs (such as HD) and additional tools.

 International Access Grid

 Australia and New Zealand

-The Access Grid has generated great interest and activity in Australia, where factors such as widely disparate geographic locations and relatively low population-densities have previously presented great obstacles to "in-person" collaborations.
+The Access Grid has generated interest and activity in Australia, where factors such as widely disparate geographic locations and relatively low population-densities have previously presented great obstacles to "in-person" collaborations.

 The International Centre of Excellence for Education in Mathematics (ICE-EM) have funded 10 Australian universities to construct nodes.
 The nodes allow the mathematics postgraduate community and professionals access to international experts who are visiting Australia.
 The nodes also provide a means of carrying out collaborative research with peers within Australia and internationally.

 Australia's first Access Grid node was built at Sydney VisLab at the Australian Technology Park in August 2001.

-By 2007 the Australian AG network has grown to more than 30 sites serviced by Asia Pacific Access Grid (APAG) venue servers at University of Sydney (AG2) and University of Queensland (AG3).
+By 2007 the Australian AG network had grown to more than 30 sites serviced by Asia Pacific Access Grid (APAG) venue servers at University of Sydney (AG2) and the University of Queensland (AG3).